Kit Hughes, CEO of Look Listen

 Kit Hughes, CEO of Look Listen, shares his insights on how he has built his company into a living work of art, using kindness and a masterpiece mindset to translate the beauty that business can bring to society and to other people’s lives, so that one day there will be no distinction between everyday capitalism and Conscious Capitalism.

-Meet Kit Hughes.
 Kit Hughes is a typical technology entrepreneur.
 He dropped out of college to start a company (it failed), spent a period of time homeless (by choice), and became an overnight success (slowly).
 Eventually, Kit returned to school as a two-time research fellow at the University of Georgia leading experimental technology research projects exploring mobile computing and connected devices.
 He credits his business smarts to his studies in strategy and innovation at MIT Sloan.
-Kit co-founded Look Listen in 2007 as a mash-up of a digital agency and a consulting company working at the intersection of creativity, data, and technology.
-Look Listen grew to have offices in Atlanta, Denver, and Portland with three centers of excellence: Brand Experience, Performance Media, and Marketing Automation.
-They have worked with a variety of B2B and B2C brands across multiple touchpoints: Anheuser-Busch, Arrow, BP, Char-Broil, Coca-Cola, Flextronics, GE, NCR, Philips, and Steve Harvey.
+Kit co-founded Look Listen in 2007 as a mash-up of a digital agency and a consulting company working at the intersection of insights, creativity, and technology.
+Look Listen grew to have offices in Atlanta, Denver, and Portland working across digital marketing and digital product development.
+They have worked with a variety of B2B and B2C brands across multiple touchpoints: AT&T, Char-Broil, Coca-Cola, Flextronics, GE, NCR, Philips, and Steve Harvey.

 Kit Hughes' early experiences as a son, a grandson, and an artist helped to shape the way he thinks about and practices capitalism.